WayneIV/KratorRecon/README.md

 python3 kratorstrike.py
 ```

-Choose a module from the menu.
+Use the arrow keys to navigate the vibrant menu and select a module.
+You can drop custom scripts into the `plugins/` directory and run them via the **Plugin Loader** option.
 Reports can be generated from collected JSON files with the **Generate Report** option.

 ## Disclaimer